cjescudero/teachingdemos/README.md

 2. Open any of the HTML files in your web browser to start using the demonstrations.

+3. Interacting with the demos:
+   - **Fourier Transform Demo**: Use the sliders to adjust frequency components and observe how they affect the composite signal.
+Click on the graph to add custom points.
+   - **RAG Simulator**: Enter text in the input field to see how embeddings are generated and how similar documents are retrieved based on semantic similarity.
+   - **Poles and Zeros Demo**: Drag poles and zeros on the complex plane to see how they affect the frequency response in real-time.

+4. For optimal performance:
+   - Use a modern browser (Chrome, Firefox, Safari, or Edge)
+   - Enable JavaScript in your browser settings
+   - For the best experience, view on a desktop or laptop computer with a screen width of at least 1024px

 ## Technologies Used

 - HTML5